 Tip: Try setting rules that encourage more creative costumes.
 For reference, the top five costumes for adults are witches, vampires, zombies, pirates, and Avengers characters.

-Try these Halloween promotional ideas on for size for your restaurant/bar:
+Keep it simple with a scary good deal.
+Try these Halloween promotional ideas on for size for your restaurant or bar:

 - Offer little ghouls and goblins a free meal with the purchase of an adult entree like Outback Steakhouse

-Whatever Halloween promotional ideas you use, make sure to market them through your Instagram and Facebook feeds!
-Using #halloween related hashtags in your stories and posts will get you seen by all the Halloween fanatics in your area (and beyond).
-New decorations, dressed up staff, and sneak peeks of your new Halloween specials provide great content for your feeds that will definitely draw every scroller’s eye.
+Plan ahead for your fall festivities so you’re well prepared when October 31st rolls around.
+Whatever Halloween promotional ideas you use, make sure to market them through your website, Instagram and TikTok!
+New decorations, costumed staff, and sneak peeks of your new Halloween specials provide great content to stop a scroller’s thumb.

 If you try any of these ideas, be sure to tag our Instagram @7shifts as well!

-To help ensure you’re properly scheduled for the Halloween rush, use 7shifts, mark your events, and schedule based on projected sales calculated from your past Halloween.
-Not part of 7shifts yet?
-Sign up for free here so you’re set for Halloween!
+To help ensure you’re properly scheduled for the Halloween rush, use 7shifts to schedule based on projected sales calculated from your past Halloween.
+You can send reminder announcements to come dressed up, then pay out earned tips and wages - all through 7shifts.

 Now go get spookin’!